bagasbgy/blog/blog/2023/07/hello-world/hello-world.md

 This is one of my (many) blogging attempts and the second one uses markdown as the writing medium.
 I used [`blogdown`](https://pkgs.rstudio.com/blogdown/) in my previous blog since I mainly use R for my data science-related tasks.
 After migrating to Python and React, I decided to use [Next.js](https://nextjs.org/) for its Static Site Generator (SSG) feature, which (after some hacking) could seamlessly support markdown and Jupyter Notebook as the page source&#8212;will definitely share my experience in developing this blog soon! 😎

 Anyway, I will post some data science-related articles in this blog, especially if I found some topics that are fun to code with.
-So to end this first post, here's some quick code to generate some images that are similar to this post cover, which uses LoRA weights from [Cyberpunk Scene v1.0 by Tooimage](https://civitai.com/models/58594/cyberpunk-scene-v10-by-tooimage):
+So to end this first post, here's some quick code to generate some images that are similar to this post cover, which uses [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and LoRA weights from [Cyberpunk Scene v1.0 by Tooimage](https://civitai.com/models/58594/cyberpunk-scene-v10-by-tooimage):

 ```python